 - Outline the active ways in which the student will be mentored during the research process (both in summer and beyond)

 Procedures for Receiving Funding and Expectations for Grant Recipients

 Funds will not be disbursed until students review CURF’s information on Ethics and Compliance and complete and submit all necessary forms.
 All CURF-funded student researchers must complete CURF’s Research Experience Checklist and Waiver of Liability.
 Students conducting research outside the US are required to provide International Travel and Emergency Contact information on the Checklist and register their trip with Penn’s Global Activities Registry.

-Once the award has been made and the Research Experience Checklist and Waiver of Liability has been submitted to CURF and approved, research funds and a copy of your budget will be sent to the Business Administrator (BA) of your Primary major department listed on your application.
-Recipients must work with their Primary major department’s BA to determine how to access these funds.
+Once the award has been made and the Research Experience Checklist and Waiver of Liability has been submitted to CURF and approved, recipients will be given instructions on how to access these funds.

-Research involving animals or hazardous materials must also be submitted at the same time for approval by the relevant University oversight committees.
+Appropriate Environmental Health & Radiation Safety training modules must be completed, and research involving animals must be approved by the relevant University oversight committees.
 Students should consult with their faculty research advisors to correctly submit any necessary forms.